Moneyball for B2B Sales, part 1

 Sales resource allocation based on intuition often falls wide of the mark, plagued by the same cognitive biases that baseball scouts are prone to.
 “I know our sales pipeline better than anyone”, “we’ve always done it this way”, and “that's a 50-percenter” are all manifestations of biases that impact forecasting and resource allocation.

-Let’s be clear, we are not talking about what a salesperson is able to forecast in the last weeks of a quarter.
+Let’s be clear, we are not talking about what a salesperson is able to forecast in the last weeks of a sales process.
 It’s possible to get a really good forecast of an opportunity just before it closes because the salesteam is actively engaged in discussions with the prospect.
 There is a lot of active feedback at this point.

 But most salespeople don’t make long-term forecasts or (if they do make such forecasts) receive feedback on them.
 So they can’t develop an intuitive feel for how opportunities will resolve over the long-term.
 They also tend to be optimistic; and any feedback they get is so decoupled from the earlier forecast that the feedback/improvement effect is miniscule.
 Moreover, long-term predictability is just generally poor because the signal is weak.
-Not totally random, but weak.

 This is precisely the area where computers can beat people.
 People are not very good at picking up on weak signals—particularly when the response lags the signal by a lot, as in sales forecasting.
 But computers can analyze the entire history of sales experience and will outperform individual judgement at finding trends and differences to exploit.

-Data-driven forecasting not only removes human biases, it often leads to counterintuitive insights that might easily be rejected when decisions are made by gut feel.
+Data-driven forecasting not only removes human biases, it often leads to counter-intuitive insights that might easily be rejected when decisions are made by gut feel.
 It’s exactly those unexpected outcomes that often lead to a complete rethink of sales team staffing and resource allocations, and can make a significant bottom line contribution.

-While more data will improve forecasts, Funnelcast typically makes accurate forecasts with as little as three to four sales cycles of data.
+While more data will improve forecasts, Funnelcast typically makes realistic forecasts with as little as three to four sales cycles of data.
 So if your sales cycle is six months you need at most two years of sales history.
 And this history is automatically recorded in most CRM systems.

 A key component of data-driven forecasting is feature engineering, which transforms raw CRM data into a format that enables machine learning to effectively separate actionable signals from random noise.
 In baseball, data analysts discovered features that proved far more predictive of player performance than the traditional batting average metric.
 For example, on-base percentage is the total number of hits + bases on balls + hit by pitch divided by at bats + bases on balls + hit by pitch + sacrifice flies.
 While simple to calculate, this feature is not as easy to comprehend as batting average, and might easily be rejected in gut-based decision making.